spiritlake/ares-extras/themes/README.md

 Here you can browse themes for your web portal.
 Themes will include colors, custom styles and/or images.

+## Browsing Themes

+Each theme folder has a README file with example images showing what the theme looks like.

 ## Installing Themes

 To install a theme, use `theme/install <name>` with an admin character in-game.